-Getting to the Corn Islands without flying is very time consuming & unpredictable.
+Getting to Little Corn Island in Nicaragua without flying is very time consuming & unpredictable.
 We provide you with the details you need to make it happen for roughly half the cost of flying!
 Find out if you have what it takes!

-We travelled from Managua to the Corn Islands without flying but it is also possible to get there from Ometepe (if the lake water is deep enough):
+We travelled from Managua to Little Corn Island without flying but it is also possible to get there from Ometepe (if the lake water is deep enough):

 - Overnight Monday ferry from Altagracia (Ometepe) to San Carlos